Eating Disorder

 Approach

-Lauren utilizes a multidisciplinary, whole-person approach that addresses not just behaviors but also the underlying thoughts, emotions, and beliefs contributing to disordered eating.
+We utilizes a multidisciplinary, whole-person approach that addresses not just behaviors but also the underlying thoughts, emotions, and beliefs contributing to disordered eating.
 Care is informed by leading treatment models, emphasizing medical and psychological stabilization, behavior change, and long-term emotional healing.

 Therapeutic Modalities